Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/getting_to_know.md

 <!-- where is home?  both in cmd and in gui-->
 <!-- language differences for gui and command line-->

-* Navigate up and down, with emphasis on the paths in the title bar. <!-- We should clarify that Git Bash will use forward slashes rather than backslashes, and explain later when we introduce cmd why that's the case.-->
+* Navigate up and down, with emphasis on the paths in the title bar <!-- We should clarify that Git Bash will use forward slashes rather than backslashes, and explain later when we introduce cmd why that's the case.-->
-* Drive letter: `C:\Users` (Windows `cmd`), `/c/Users` (Windows git `bash`), `/Users` (Unix, including Mac OS: no drive letter).
+* Drive letter: `C:\Users` (Windows `cmd`), `/c/Users` (Windows Git `bash`), `/Users` (Unix, including Mac OS: no drive letter)
 * `cd`: change directory <!--Open a command line and begin using `cd`.
 Explain that `cd` is essentially the same as selecting or clicking a folder. `cd` into your home directory.-->
 * `dir`: list all files (Windows)
 * `ls`: list all files (Mac, bash) <!--Use `ls` to show all the files in your current (when you first open the terminal, home) directory.
-Compare that to what you now see in your home directory (or C drive "folder").
+Compare that to what you now see in your home directory (or C drive “folder”).
 Then use `cd Documents` to move into your documents folder.
 This is a relative path, as you’ve navigated relative to where you’ve started.
 Explain what an absolute path looks like, and try running one.
 Then run a few relative paths.-->

 ## File/directory path in file explorer GUI vs. shell

-* How to match up the GUI file path with the file/directory path in the terminal
+* Matching the GUI file path with the file/directory path in the terminal
 * User-specific directories: where are your home directory, document folder, and desktop?
 What are their full file/directory paths?
 * Non-English OS’s may have translation/localization applied, but only on the GUI side!
 	* In Spanish Windows, a user’s Documents folder would appear in File Explorer as “Usarios > jeremy > Documentos”